 While Nadal and Djokovic have chiseled their names across the record books, it is Federer who has transcended not only tennis but sport itself, inadvertently creating his own literary genre with the likes of David Foster Wallace’s seminal Roger Federer as Religious Experience – still the pinnacle of modern sports writing, and surely Foster Wallace’s most widely read work.
 Everybody loves Roger: academics see fundamental human truths in his forehand, grandmothers swoon over his impeccable manners, journalists strain to write prose as graceful and fluid as his movement on court.

-The fact we’re even witnessing Federer play Wimbledon in 2017, let alone play Wimbledon as the favourite, is more than a little ridiculous.
-He’s 35; he should be long gone.
+The fact we’re even witnessing Federer play Wimbledon in 2018, let alone play Wimbledon as the favourite, is more than a little ridiculous.
+He’s 36; he should be long gone.
 Time doesn’t affect Roger Federer the same as other athletes, gloriously proved by his recent Australian Open triumph.
 (Whatever happens, we’ll always have Oz.)
-And his last three Wimbledons offer further encouragement: it’s final, final, semi-final since 2014.
+And his last four Wimbledons offer further encouragement: it’s final, final, semi-final, winner since 2014.

 Many great tennis matches await us in the years ahead, but none of them will be Federer vs Nadal 2008

 Now here’s the (quite possible literal) million-pound question: what happens to tennis after Federer plays his final match?
 When he walks off Centre Court for the last time (surely it can only be Centre...), his departure will not only signal the end of tennis’s greatest player but also tennis’s greatest era.
 What next?